beamable/Multiplayer_TBF_Sample_Project/README.md

 * **Included**: This project includes the Beamable SDK for Unity
 * **Version**: The latest public release as of each GIT commit

-# Details: Multiplayer TBF Sample Project
+# Overview: Multiplayer TBF Sample Project
 ![Logo](client/Assets/Art/Textures/ReadMeIcon.png)

 ### What is "Turn-based Beamable Fighters"?